Slarticus/totes/README.md

 # totes
-An IRC bot using the Cinch bot building framework.
+An IRC bot I made using the Cinch bot building framework.
 This is just a little project I made for learning Ruby.

 Relevant links/authors/credits:
   Cinch: https://github.com/cinchrb/cinch